ChristianCricchi/Vegan-Life/README.md

     - The fully responsive navigation bar includes links to the Logo, Home, About, Info, Find Us, Contact Us.
     - The Info navigation link includes a drop down menu which includes further links to each section.
     - The navigation bar has a fixed position so that it remains visible at the top of the page as the user navigates through the individual sections.
-    - A drop shadow was applied to the navigation bar to make sure that it doesn't blend into the other sections of the page upon scrolling.
+    - A drop shadow was applied to the navigation bar to make sure that it does not blend into the other sections of the page upon scrolling.
     - This section allows the user to easily navigate through the site to find content without having to scroll back up to the top of the page or use the browser back button.

 ![Nav bar image](docs/readme_images/navigation.PNG)